Bob Geren: Playing career

 Geren was drafted by the San Diego Padres in the first round with the 24th pick of the 1979 draft.
 After spending 10 years in the minor leagues, he made his major league debut for the New York Yankees in 1988, playing with New York through 1991.

 He spent the first two seasons backing up Don Slaught.
 In 1990, he had his statistically best season as the starting Yankees' catcher.
 In 110 games, he had a .213 batting average with 8 home runs and 31 runs batted in.

-On July 1 of that year, he was the catcher when Andy Hawkins no-hit the Chicago White Sox but lost 4–0, the White Sox scoring all four runs in the eighth courtesy of three Yankee errors.
+On July 1, 1990, he was the catcher when Andy Hawkins no-hit the Chicago White Sox but lost 4–0, the White Sox scoring all four runs in the eighth courtesy of three Yankee errors.
 (With the change of the definition of a no-hitter the following year, this no-hitter would be taken off the record books.)

 After spending 1992 in the minors with the Pawtucket Red Sox, he played his final season of baseball in 1993 with the San Diego Padres, the team that originally drafted him.

 Coaching career

 Minor League manager

 Geren was hired by then Boston Red Sox director of player development Bob Schaefer to manage in the Red Sox minor league system.
 He managed for the Red Sox from 1995 to 1998 at the Rookie and Class A levels before leaving to join the Oakland Athletics' organization.
-Geren managed the Athletics' Single-A affiliate Modesto A's during the 1999 season.
+Geren managed the Athletics' Single-A affiliate Modesto A's during the 1999 season and won the California League Manager of the Year award.

 He next was named the first-ever manager of the Oakland Athletics' Triple-A affiliate Sacramento River Cats.
 Geren managed the River Cats for three seasons (2000–2002).
 During his managing in the Athletics' minor league system, Geren worked under A's General Manager Billy Beane, a longtime friend and former high school baseball opponent.
 Under Geren's management, the Rivercats won Pacific Coast League division titles in 2000 and 2001.

 During the winter, Geren managed the Tigres del Licey in the Dominican Baseball League, winning the league championship in the 2001–2002 season.
 In February 2002, Geren led Licey to a second-place finish in the 2002 Caribbean Series held in Caracas, Venezuela.
 The 2002 Dominican Republic team included notable MLB players Vladimir Guerrero, Miguel Tejada, and Odalis Perez.
 Geren later returned to the Dominican Republic in the winter of 2005 to manage the Leones del Escogido.

+Geren's lifetime minor league managerial record was 452–390.

 Geren was called to the major leagues in 2003 where he first served as the bullpen coach for the Oakland Athletics.
 Geren was eventually promoted to bench coach, a position he held through 2006.